hitchtest/hitchserve/README.rst

         # Use interactive=False if you run this command in a test (this aggregate and output service logs):
         self.services.startup(interactive=False)

-        # During the test you can pause the logging and launch into IPython:
-        self.services.pause()

-        # Or you can log a message to the logs
+        # You can log a message to the logs
         self.services.log("Message")

+        # You can stop the logging and switch to a more interactive mode for debugging
+        self.services.stop_interactive_mode()

+        # Launch into ipython...
+        hitchtest.ipython_embed()

+        # ...and start it back up again.
+        self.services.start_interactive_mode()

-        # Or you can log a warning message to the logs
+        # You can log a warning message to the logs
         self.serviecs.warn("Warning!")

         # You can also make the services think that the system time has changed